indykiss/indykiss.github.io/_posts/2019-09-20-core_cs_questions_answered.markdown

 * If we want to use RegEx, then .search( ) is best but no second parameter allowed
 * .slice(start index, opt. second index not inclusive) extracts a part of a string and returns the extracted part in a new string

+*What is "this" in JS?*
+This refers to the object that is currently being called

 *What are the JS value properties?*
 * Infinity